icook3/Group40_Capstone/backend/strava_service/README.md

 ## How to Run This Service
 This backend performs the secure Strava OAuth **code → token** exchange and uploading activities to Strava.
 Follow the steps below to run it.
+You need a Strava App created beforehand.

 ### 1. Clone the Repository
 ```bash